-Human beings have definitively been drinking coffee since at least the 15th century, though the beverage may enjoy a thousand-year history.
-Distilled alcoholic beverages (aka liquor) date back even farther, with potable ethanol produced at least as far back as the 9th century CE.
-Any way you cut it, coffee and liquor enjoy a history with hundreds of years of overlap.
+Humans have been all about the gift that is coffee since at least the 15th century, though the beverage more than likely has a history much longer than that.
+The history of spirits is one that stretches even further back, with drinkable ethanol having been produced at least as far back as the 9th century CE (with fermented beverages such as beer, wine, and mead being created long before that).
+Any way you slice it (sip it?), coffee and liquor enjoy a history with hundreds of years of overlap.
 Thus you can rest assured that plenty of people had the wise idea to blend the two well before the middle of the last century.
-Nonetheless, the origin of the Irish Coffee as we know it is usually traced back to one single night in 1942.
+Nonetheless, the origin of the Irish Coffee as we know it is usually traced back to one single night in Ireland in 1942.

 As with any cocktail of merit, though, there are multiple claims to being the home and/or inventor of the drink.
 Some say that Joe Jackson of Jackson’s Hotel in County Donegal created it, while here in America, Tom Bergin’s Tavern in Los Angeles lays claim to being the originator.
 But … then shouldn’t it be American Coffee, Tom?
 Or Angeleno Coffee?